Vault2501/Meshed-Banana-image/README.md

 cd build
 ```

-- Run a test build without any modifications to make sure all works
+- Run a test build without any modifications to make sure all works and to get the `userpatches directory created`
 ```
 ./compile.sh  \
         BOARD=bananapim2zero \